On universality of general Dirichlet series: Random models and further discussion

 \section{Random models and further discussion}

 One of the motivations behind our work is to give concrete examples of convergent universal objects like the alternating prime zeta function $P_{-}(s)=\sum_{n\geq1}(-1)^np_n^{-s}$.
-As we have already proved $P_{-}$ is strongly universal in $\{\frac{2}{3}<\Re e<1\}$.
-But, the universality of this object in the whole critical strip remains an open question. \begin{question} Is $P_{-}$ strongly universal in $\{\frac{1}{2}<\Re e\leq\frac{2}{3}\}$? \end{question} It is worth mentioning that Theorem~\ref{thm:main} implies that every series of the form
+As we have already proved $P_{-}$ is strongly universal in the critical strip.
+It is worth mentioning that Theorem~\ref{thm:main} implies that every series of the form

-with $\sigma_c(P_{\chi})\leq 0$, is strongly universal in $\{\frac{2}{3}<\Re e<1\}$.
+with $\sigma_c(P_{\chi})\leq 0$, is strongly universal in $\{\frac{1}{2}<\Re e<1\}$.

-We expect such $P_{\chi}$ to be strongly universal in the whole critical strip even when we only have $\sigma_c(P_{\chi})\leq 1/2$.
-To justify our claim let us randomize our series.
-Let $\{X_n\}$ be a sequence of unimodular independent identically distributed Steinhaus or Rademacher (coin tossing) random variables and $P_{X}(s)=\sum_{n\geq1}X_n p_n^{-s}$.
+Let us randomize our series.
+Let $X=(X_n)$ be a sequence of unimodular independent identically distributed Steinhaus or Rademacher (coin tossing) random variables and $P_{X}(s)=\sum_{n\geq1}X_n p_n^{-s}$.
 Kolmogorov’s three-series theorem \cite[Chapter~5]{MS13} implies that $P_{X}$ converges almost surely in $\mathbb{C}_{\frac{1}{2}}$.
-To obtain that such series are strongly universal almost surely, we need to obtain more information about their order in the critical strip. \begin{proposition} Let $P_{X}(s)=\sum_{n\geq1}X_n p_n^{-s}$, where $\{X_n\}$ is as above.
+To obtain that such series are strongly universal almost surely, we need to obtain more information about their order in the critical strip. \begin{proposition} Let $P_{X}(s)=\sum_{n\geq1}X_n p_n^{-s}$, where $(X_n)$ is as above.
 Then, $P_{X}$ is of sub-logarithmic order in the critical strip and as a consequence is strongly universal, almost surely. \end{proposition} \begin{proof} We consider the corresponding randomized zeta functions

 It is easy to see that $\zeta_X$ converges absolutely for $\Re e s>1+\varepsilon,\,\varepsilon>0$.
 It is also known that $\zeta_X$ and the reciprocal $1/\zeta_X$ converge in $\mathbb{C}_{\frac{1}{2}}$, almost surely.
 For Steinhaus random variables $ (X_1,X_2,\dots)\in \mathbb{T}\times\mathbb{T}\times\dots$ this can be obtained from the work of Helson \cite{H70} or as an application of Menchoff's theorem \cite{BA02}.
 In the case of Rademacher random variables $X_n=r_n(t)= \sign(\sin(2\pi2^nt)),\, 0<t<1$ this has been done by Carlson and Wintner \cite{CARLSON,Wintner}.